NeoGeographyToolkit/StereoPipeline/docs/examples.rst

-In particular, running bundle adjustment on a PAN image pair, and then on a corresponding multispectral band pair, will result in DEMs which are no longer aligned either to each other, or to their versions before bundle adjustement.
-(The cameras can be prevented by moing too far if ``bundle_adjust`` is called with, for example, ``--camera-weight 1000``, or some larger value, yet, by its very nature, this program changes the positions and orientations of the cameras, and therefore the coordinate system.)
+In particular, running bundle adjustment on a PAN image pair, and then on a corresponding multispectral band pair, will result in DEMs which are no longer aligned either to each other, or to their versions before bundle adjustment.
+(The cameras can be prevented by moving too far if ``bundle_adjust`` is called with, for example, ``--camera-weight 1000``, or some larger value, yet, by its very nature, this program changes the positions and orientations of the cameras, and therefore the coordinate system.
+And note that a very high camera weight may interfere with the convergence of bundle adjustment.)

 It is suggested to use these tools only if a trusted reference dataset exists, and then the produced DEMs should be aligned to that dataset.